workbenchdev/Workbench/CONTRIBUTING.md

 1. Open Workbench
 2. Select "Open Project…" in the menu
-3. Select the corresponding folder, for example [Emoji Chooser](./src/Library/demos/Emoji%20Chooser/)
+3. Select the corresponding Library folder, for example `Workbench/src/Library/demos/Something`
 4. Make the changes

 ## Submitting a contribution